Steve Corica: A-League Men

 Despite the club having its worst season in 6 years Corica was handed a 2-year extension on his contract, with the promise of guiding Sydney back into silverware contention as the club moved back to the Sydney Football Stadium following a hiatus while the stadium was re-built.
 However the season would be plagued with controversy, as star player and fan-favourite Milos Ninkovic publicly declared that he would be leaving the club on less than acrimonious terms and sign with direct rivals Western Sydney Wanderers.
 To add further insult to injury it was announced that club academy player Calem Nieuwenhof would also be departing the club and heading to the Wanderers without being offered a contract.

-Corica responded strongly by bringing in Slovakian International Robert Mak, and English Premier League winger Joe Lolley, the latter being the first transfer fee being paid in the clubs history.
+Corica responded strongly by bringing in Slovak international Róbert Mak, and English Premier League winger Joe Lolley, the latter being the first transfer fee being paid in the clubs history.
 Controversially, Corica also signed former Sunderland player Jack Rodwell from the Wanderers, despite his injury issues being well known.
 Sydney would start the season in disappointing fashion, slumping to a 3–2 loss to Melbourne Victory on the opening day of the season, with Center Back pairing Rodwell and Wilkinson both out injured.

 Throughout the season, Corica struggled to maintain consistent form and the technical issues that were highlighted from the previous season had not seemingly been resolved as the club struggled to stay within finals contention.
 The season would reach an ultimate low point during the final derby of the season against the Wanderers as Sydney crashed to a 4–0 defeat, with former players Ninkovic and Nieuwenhof being involved with all the goals.
 The humiliating result led to an increase in calls from supporters for Corica to step down or for the board to sack him, calls which had been simmering since the prior season.